Wash & Go Routine for Low-Porosity, Medium-Volume, Fine-Textured 4A-4C Coils (WGR109-112)

 Apply a thin layer of LOCK IT IN Curl Nourishing Hair Oil (This is the O in the LCO method) to your strands to ensure that the moisture remains near the hair shaft and to act as a protective layer to prevent losing the moisture to the atmosphere.

 — Step 4c: Hold

-For medium hold apply Curl Defining Medium Hold Gel.
+For strong hold apply HIGH-KEY JELLY Curl Defining Strong Hold Gel.
 Start at the ends, then work your way up.
 Note: over-saturating your roots may weigh your strands down.
 Clump curls using your preferred curl definition and styling technique (praying-hands, shingling, finger-raking, or Denman-brushing, etc.).

 Ensure the set of your wash and go by air-drying, diffusing, heat-drying using a hooded dryer, plopping, or banding your hair.

 — Diffuse: Attach the diffuser to the nozzle of your blow dryer.
 Set the temperature setting on low.
 Firstly, hold the diffuser near your scalp to dry the roots.
 Next, gently scoop small sections of hair starting at the ends into the diffuser, allowing the natural curls to set.
 Work up to the root gently scrunching your hair and hold.
 Hold each section in place for several seconds before moving onto the next section.
 Continue until your hair is dry.
 This will help your hair to curl in a way that is voluminous instead of weighed down.

 — Plop: To set and speed up drying time lay a T-shirt towel on a flat surface and lean forward so your hair falls in front of your face, allowing it to pile on top of itself into the towel.
 Tie the sides of the towel so that it remains securely on your head.